MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ## Get started

-1. Complete the [public preview signup form](<https://aka.ms/PowerAutomate-SAPIntegration-Signup>).
-Completing the form may give you access to the team that works on the SAP Integration.
+1. Join the Power Platform + SAP Public Preview Teams site to ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.

-1. Assemble a team of IT administrators to prepare for and set up the SAP ERP integration with Power Platform. [set up and prepare](set-up-prepare.md) the required infrastructure.
+1. Assemble a team of IT administrators to [set up the SAP ERP integration with Power Platform](set-up-prepare.md).
-2. A maker sets up Power Apps with the following:

-- An appropriate environment
-- The Microsoft Dataverse connector
-- The SAP ERP connector
+1. Review and establish the necessary prerequisites before setting up SAP integration with the Power Platform.